 Is Tap Water Safe To Drink In The Islands?

-Have you found yourself asking “Is tap water safe to drink in the BVI?”
-We do not advise that you drink tap water.
+We do not advise that you drink tap water from the water tanks.
 Bottled water is widely available.

 What facilities are there in Grenada?

 Grenada has almost all the facilities that you would expect of a Caribbean tourist destination.
 Excellent hotels, restaurants, spas, good shopping.

 In addition you can find excellent yacht service facilities including marinas, haul out yards and chandleries.
 See the yachting industry website here.